Harimaron/Aoba/README.md

 Management
 -------------

-Applications that helped me to organize myself or organize various projects, whether alone or in a team.
+<pre>Applications that helped me to organize myself or organize various projects, whether alone or in a team.</pre>

 ### [Trello](https://trello.com/)